This section applies to you if:

 Note: An interim license is issued for a four (4) month period.
 Individuals granted an interim license must schedule and attempt the NCLEX exam during the interim license period.

-Penalty Fee: Graduate nurses who practice without a valid interim license will be subject to an Unauthorized Practice Fee in accordance with ARNNL Bylaw Article II, section 2(C) (Effective January 1, 2018 $100/shift worked with no maximum) and discipline in accordance with section 21 of the RN Act where the period of practice exceeds 3 shifts from and including the 1st shift.
+Penalty Fee: Graduate nurses who practice without a valid interim license will be subject to an Unauthorized Practice Fee in accordance with ARNNL Bylaw Article II, section 2(C) ($100 shift worked with no maximum) and discipline in accordance with section 21 of the RN Act where the period of practice exceeds 3 shifts from and including the 1st shift.

 An interim license holder who is unsuccessful on their 1st exam writing will have his/her interim license revoked.
 Individuals may be granted an Interim License-II (IL-II) subject to conditions and restrictions as outlined in the unsuccessful exam notification.
 ARNNL will forward an IL-II application directly to an applicant where applicable.
 An applicant is not permitted to resume practice until an IL-II is granted.